 Students will recognize that God made covenants with the people of Israel in the Old Testament.
 They will identify Old Testament covenants, and understand that they were preparations for the eternal covenant established by Christ.
 Students will also learn how to find Scripture passages in the Bible.

 - Adventure Catechism text

 - CatholicBrain website with ability to show video

+- Student religion picture journals

 - Bibles